fecgov/fec-testing/Testing-Scripts/Testing-Script-5-2-2017.md

 - Switching gears a little bit....can you find out if there are any elections coming up near you?

+- What were you trying to do the last time you visited the FEC site?
+Can you do that with what you see here?

 - You work for a candidate's authorized committee and have received a donation from a foreign national.
 You want to know if you can accept that donation or not.
 Can you find the answer to that question using this website?

 - Imagine that you're a journalist.
 Can you find the FEC's most recent press release?